 People are more likely to buy goods and services that aren't necessities when they're in a spending mode.
-That includes travel.
+This includes travel.
 The airline industry is a part of the broader transportation sector as well as the consumer cyclical sector.
 Both rise and fall with upswings and recessions.

 Best Airline ETFs

 The best airline ETFs have a mix of strong exposure to the industry.
 They also have low expenses.
 These key characteristics could point to quality ETFs that can closely track the performance of their underlying index.

 Here are some of the best airline ETFs to buy:

 U.S. Global Jets ETF (JETS)

 The fund was created in 2015.
 That’s enough history to attract assets and to review performance.
 Three years would be ideal.
 Expenses are 0.60, or $60 per year per $10,000 invested.

 iShares U.S. Transportation ETF (IYT)